-Though some lactation consultant do provide prescriptions but technically they are not the best person to ask for prescriptions.
+Though some lactation consultants do provide prescriptions technically they are not the best person to ask for prescriptions.

 The best thing you can do is to visit a lactation consultant, then consult a doctor to get the best advice and prescriptions because the main job of a lactation consultant is not prescribing medication.

 They are professional specialists that are trained to teach and help females in feeding their baby.